 You can do this by always paying your bills on time and keeping your overall credit utilization ratio low.
 If you need to bulk up your credit history, you can also consider asking a family member to add you as an authorized user to one of their accounts.
 This strategy has its pros and cons, but it can boost your score and add to your credit file as long as the primary cardholder is responsible.

 Prequalifying does not guarantee approval

-For those worried about your credit card approval odds, prequalified offers are a great way to know ahead of time which cards are in your reach.
-With several different methods to score these offers, American Express makes it easy to maximize your chances of scoring the card you want.
+If you’re unsure of your credit card approval odds, prequalified and preapproved offers are a great way to know ahead of time which cards are in your reach.
+With several different methods to score these offers, American Express makes it easy to improve your chances of scoring the card you want.